jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

   the test passes.

 ``logical_identity`` returns its input as output.
-I think of it as a passthrough :ref:`function<what is a function?>`, it does not process the input it gets, it just passes it along.
+I think of it as a passthrough :ref:`function<what is a function?>`, it does not do anything with what it gets, it only passes it along.

 ----